EnzymeML/enzymeml-specifications/specifications/enzymeml.md

 This objects describes the reactants that were used or produced in the course of the experiment.

+- __name__
+  - Type: string
+  - Term: schema:name
+- __constant__
+  - Type: boolean
+  - Default: False
+- vessel_id
+  - Type: Identifier
+  - Term: schema:identifier
 - smiles
   - Type: string
   - Description: Simplified Molecular Input Line Entry System (SMILES) encoding of the reactant.
 - inchi
   - Type: string
   - Description: International Chemical Identifier (InChI) encoding of the reactant.
-- chebi_id
+- references
-  - Type: Identifier
+  - Type: Identifier[]
-  - Description: Unique identifier of the CHEBI database.
-Use this identifier to initialize the object from the CHEBI database.
+  - Description: Array of references to publications, database entries etc. that describe the reactant.

 ## EnzymeReaction